identity-box/identity-box/workspaces/homepage/src/pages/user/01_welcome.md

 In order to take advantage of the distributed internet of the future, each participating user needs to own an IPFS node extended with self-sovereign identity and potentially other user-tailored services.

 The IdBox is a physical device that the user connects to his personal home network.
-In the minimal version it runs an instance of the IPFS node and an identity service.
+In the minimal version it runs an instance of the IPFS node and a number of our own custom services (e.g. Name Service, Identity Service, Rendezvous, Box Office).
 Together with the accompanying identity (mobile) app, the IdBox provides a self sovereign identity service that can be used in combination with other services.
 Being an full-fledged IPFS node, IdBox provides access to all IPFS services.
-Using the accompanying identity app and in the future also a desktop app, the user will be able to securely and conveniently to store the user's own content, and by extending IdBox via external storage (a drive can be directly connect to the box itself, or a special service app can be use to share the content from the storage available on desktop and laptop computers).
+Using the accompanying identity app and in the future also a desktop app, the user will be able to securely and conveniently store the user's own content, and by extending IdBox via external storage (a drive can be directly connect to the box itself, or a special service app can be used to share the content from the storage available on desktop and laptop computers).
 Finally, an IdBox makes it possible to install and run other, third-party apps directly on the box.
 These apps can extend and complement the IPFS and the provided identity service with other user-specific capabilities: healthcare, home automation, home security, and personal hosting are just to most obvious the examples.
 IdBox will help us to start changing from the centralized internet to a powerful distributed network of the future.

 ## Some technology aspects